qatent/website/content/pricing/_index.md

 call_to_action:
   enable : true
-  title : "Need a larger plan?"
-  image : "images/cta.svg"
-  content : "Let us know about your specific needs."
+  title : "Want to use Deep Tech on patents in other ways?" image : "images/cta.svg" content : "Let us know about your specific needs."
   button: